Priestley Riots: Birmingham

+In summer 1791, Priestley and his friends planned a radical society, the Warwickshire Constitutional Society, to match Constitutional Societies that had been formed in Chester and Manchester which sought electoral reform, providing a more equal representation and shorter Parliaments.
+It has been suggested that Priestley’s friends intended launching this society at a public dinner in Birmingham on Bastille Day.
+Priestley even wrote a threepenny pamphlet for the occasion Although these plans by Priestley and his friends had to be abandoned, their activities increased tensions in Birmingham.

 In addition to these religious and political differences, both the lower-class rioters and their upper-class Anglican leaders had economic complaints against the middle-class Dissenters.
 They envied the ever-increasing prosperity of these industrialists as well as the power that came with that economic success.
-Historian R. B. Rose refers to these industrialists as belonging to "an inner elite of magnates".
+Historian R. B. Rose refers to these industrialists as belonging to "an inner elite of magnates"; while Billy Hands talks of “purse-proud monopolists” and abuses in the system of Division of labour.
 Priestley himself had written a pamphlet, An Account of a Society for Encouraging the Industrious Poor (1787), on how best to extract the most work for the smallest amount of money from the poor.
 Its emphasis on debt collection did not endear him to the poverty-stricken.